Skip Navigation

 • Go on live chat;

-• Check online under citation search If the due date for DSC has not passed, the case will still show pending.
-Once the due date has passed the paperwork will go before a Judge for review, this process can take 4-6 weeks after the due date.
+• Check online under citation search.
+If the DSC due date has not passed, the case will still show as pending.
+Once the due date has passed, the paperwork will go before a Judge for review.
+This process can take 4-6 weeks after the due date.
 If past the 4-6 weeks, then contact the Court for additional information.

 Default on DSC:

-A conviction is reported to the Department of Public Safety as required by law if you fail to appear, to comply, or fail to give a satisfactory explanation at a hearing before the Judge.
-Depending on the status of the case, a warrant may be issued.
+A conviction is reported to the Department of Public Safety as required by law if you fail to appear, comply, or give a satisfactory explanation at a hearing before the Judge.
+Depending on the citation's status, a warrant may be issued.